CALL FOR PARTICIPANTS

 September 5-7, 2022

-The Steppe Sisters Network supported by the Alexander von Humboldt Foundation will hold a conference for early career researchers at the National Center of Archaeology of the Academy of Sciences of Uzbekistan in Tashkent from September 5-7, 2022.
+The Steppe Sisters Network supported by the Alexander von Humboldt Foundation and the Doris Duke Charitable Foundation will hold a conference for early career researchers at the National Center of Archaeology of the Academy of Sciences of Uzbekistan in Tashkent from September 5-7, 2022.
 The training workshop is designed to enhance the capacity of women researchers in history, archaeology, ecology, and anthropology and create a community of scholars interested in Central and Inner Asian Research.
 The conference will focus on topics to help early career researchers and students succeed in a wide range of academic fields.